lawrennd/old_talks/_ai/includes/p-n-fairness.md

 \subsection{$p$-Fairness and $n$-Fairness}

+\notes{> Again Univesities are to treat each applicant fairly on the basis of ability and promise, but they are supposed also to admit a socially more representative intake.
+>
+> There's no guarantee that the process meets the target.
+>
+> Onora O'Neill *A Question of Trust: Called to Account* Reith Lectures 2002}

 \figure{\includediagramclass{\diagramsDir/ai/n-p-fairness}{80%}}{We seem to have two different aspects to fairness, which in practice can be in tension.}{n-p-fairness}

 \notes{We've outlined $n$-fairness and $p$-fairness.
 By $n$-fairness we mean the sort of considerations that are associated with *substantive* equality of opportunity vs *formal* equality of opportunity.
 Formal equality of community is related to $p$-fairness.
 This is sometimes called procedural fairness and we might think of it as a *performative* form of fairness.
 It's about clarity of rules, for example as applied in sport. $n$-Fairness is more nuanced.
 It's a reflection of society's normative judgment about how individuals may have been disadvantaged, e.g. due to their upbringing.}